jfroom/portfolio-web/README.md

 ##Project Settings

 In `settings.json` are configuration variables that will be merged back into node's globally accessible `process.env` object.
-Example variables include: SERVER_HOSTNAME, SERVER_PORT, SAUCE_USERNAME, SAUCE_KEY, S3_PORTFOLIO_USER, PATH_BLOB.
+Example variables include: SERVER_HOSTNAME, SERVER_PORT, S3_PORTFOLIO_USER, PATH_BLOB.

-These values can also be overwritten by any __environment variables__, this is how secret values such as S3 or Sauce credentials get passed in.
+These values can also be overwritten by any __environment variables__, this is how secret values such as S3 or credentials get passed in.
 To learn more about configuring environment variables for your OS, reference google search.

 In a shell, an alternate settings file can be loaded: `PATH_PORTFOLIO_SETTINGS=~/sites/private/settings.json grunt serve`.
 This is how I can use the same codebase to develop the generic framework and my personal portfolio and blog.